gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 ### Buoyancy

-This model shows how buoyancy is supported in Ignition Physics.
+This demo world shows how buoyancy is supported in Ignition Physics.
 This world contains the following three models:

   1. submarine: A simple submarine model that floats in place.
   2. submarine_sinking: A simple submarine model that is not buoyant and sinks.
   3. submarine_buoyant: A simple submarine model that is buoyant and floats.

-Please download the Buoyancy model to your home folder by:
+Please download the Buoyancy demo to your home folder by:

 ```bash
 wget https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/ign-gazebo4/examples/worlds/buoyancy.sdf -P ~
 ```

-Like above, please start the Buoyancy model on Ignition Gazebo by:
+Like above, please start the Buoyancy demo on Ignition Gazebo by:

 ```bash
 ign gazebo ~/buoyancy.sdf